 Early Life

-Wilma “Billie” Tisch, born Wilma Stein on June 25, 1927, in Long Branch, New Jersey, grew up in Asbury Park.
-Her father, Joseph Stein, was a journalist and later joined the automotive industry.
-Her mother, Rose Liebesman Stein, was the daughter of Lithuanian Jewish immigrants.
-Tisch attended public schools and graduated from Skidmore College in 1948 with a degree in economics and a minor in accounting.
+Wilma Tisch (née Stein) was born on June 25, 1927, in Long Branch, New Jersey, and grew up in Asbury Park, New Jersey.
+Her father, Joseph Stein, was a journalist who later worked in the automotive industry, while her mother, Rose Liebesman Stein, was the daughter of Lithuanian Jewish immigrants.
+She attended public schools and graduated from Skidmore College in 1948 with a B.S. in economics and a minor in accounting.

 Rise to Success